 The high concentration of cynarin in artichokes helps with cholesterol management as well as digestive health, as Cynarin stimulates bile production, which helps to digest fats and with vitamin absorption from food.
 This was demonstrated in a 1994 study conducted with a randomised placebo-controlled double-blind cross-over pilot study with 20 participants.

-In a 2004 study at the University of Reading in the United Kingdom, 208 adults who experience IBS and dyspepsia were observed as they regularly utilized artichoke leaf extract.
+In a 2004 study at the University of Reading in the United Kingdom, 208 adults who experienced IBS and dyspepsia were observed as they regularly utilized artichoke leaf extract.
 The results demonstrated 26% reduction in the incidence of IBS among participants by the conclusion of the two-month trial.
 There was also a meaningful, self-reported improvement of bowel patterns.
 Additionally, dyspepsia symptoms decreased by 41% after treatment.

 This information is for educational purposes only and should not be taken as medical advice.
 Please consult a physician before treating any disorder.